Twenty pence (British coin)

-The British decimal twenty pence coin (often shortened to 20p in writing and speech) is a denomination of sterling coinage worth 1/5 of a pound.
+The British decimal twenty pence piece (20p) is a denomination of sterling coinage worth 1/5 of a pound, or twenty pence.
 Like the 50p coin, it is an equilateral curve heptagon.
 Its obverse has featured the profile of the British monarch since the coin's introduction on 9 June 1982.

 As of March 2014 there were an estimated 2,765 million 20p coins in circulation, with an estimated face value of £553.025 million.
 Of this estimated number, between 50,000 and 200,000 coins are undated mule coins minted in 2008 after the dies for the old and new designs were accidentally mixed up during the minting process.

-Beyond the usual commemorative versions, no 20 pence coins were minted for general circulation in 2017.
+Beyond the usual commemorative versions, no 20 pence coins were minted for general circulation in 2017 but remain to start circulating again from 2019.
 This was because the concurrent introduction of the new version of the one pound coin had put enough 20 pence (and two pound) coins back into circulation, as people emptied coin jars primarily for the older one pound coin that was due to be withdrawn.

 Twenty pence coins are legal tender for amounts up to the sum of £10 when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.

+Background

+The decimal twenty pence coin entered circulation on 9 June 1982, to ease transactions by reducing the number of ten pence coins in circulation: the introduction of the 20p coin to reduce the weight of coins in wallets was important at a time when cashless payments were not widespread and (for example) many individual food items cost less than one pound.